|

 Highlights of Divorce Custody Laws

-- Presently, legal professionals use the term 'parenting schedule' rather than the old terms like 'custody' and 'visitation'
+- Presently, legal professionals use the term 'parenting schedule' rather than the old terms.

 - Some parents allege that the other parent has committed sexual, physical or emotional abuse.
-Another sort of allegation is that one parent says that the other parent has poisoned the mind of the child against him/her
+Another sort of allegation is that one parent says that the other parent has poisoned the mind of the child against him/her.
+The court will not proceed with modification orders until such change is not in the interests of the child.

-- As per child custody laws, the biological parents have fundamental right to custody.
-The court keeps in mind the best interests of the child to determine with which person the child should reside with
+- As per the state rules, the biological parents have fundamental legal rights on the kid.
+The court keeps in mind the best interests of the child to determine with which person the child should reside with.